gravvivty/IslandSurvivorY2/README.md

 This namespace provides essential debugging tools for development, including keyboard-driven toggles for player invincibility and power-up activation.
 It also visually renders debug overlays such as player hitboxes, collision boundaries, and precise position rectangles, aiding in collision detection and gameplay testing.
-This utility enhances real-time feedback and troubleshooting during game development.
+This utility enhances real-time feedback and troubleshooting during game development.<br>

+F1 - Get items -> set them in Debug.cs, you'll see the commented code block Space - Simulate getting hit by triggering iFrames
+R - Reload Weapon
+If you want to spawn enemies/bosses at the Start -> _Entities.EnemySpawning -> EnemyStageManager Line 51 -> Replace "Witch" string with any of the strings from the switch case in EnemySpawner Line 48

 # Resources